top of page

 ChatGPT for Teachers Just Dropped — Here Are 5 Reasons It Matters

 OpenAI released ChatGPT for Teachers today, and it’s a big deal for K–12 educators that love using ChatGPT.
-This new, free workspace is built specifically for teachers and designed to fit real classroom needs — with FERPA-aligned protections at the core.
+This new, free (for now) workspace is built specifically for teachers and designed to fit real classroom needs — with FERPA-aligned protections at the core.

 🍎 5 of the top benefits 🍎